-The cost of cancer care using Simarouba glauca phytomedicine is significantly lower compared to the prohibitive associated expenses with conventional cancer treatments.
-Traditional therapies, such as chemotherapy and radiation, not only impose severe financial burdens-often amounting to several lakhs of rupees-but also cause considerable mental and physical distress, including trauma and changes in physical appearance.
+The cost of cancer care using Simarouba glauca phytomedicine significantly lower compared the prohibitive expenses associated with conventional cancer treatments.
+Traditional therapies, such as chemotherapy radiation, not only impose severe financial burdens-often amounting to several lakhs of rupees-but also cause considerable mental and physical distress, including trauma and changes in physical appearance.
 In contrast, the cost of treatment with Simarouba glauca phytomedicine is less than 10% of the conventional system's expenses.
 For instance, if conventional cancer care costs Rupees One lakh, Simarouba glauca treatment would cost less than Rs.
 10.000^{21} .